 We encourage participation by students interested in all types of entrepreneurship, including business and technical entrepreneurship but also not-for-profit contexts aiming for social, cultural and environmental change.
 Throughout the multi-disciplinary, team-based curriculum, students are encouraged to work either on their own entrepreneurial or non-profit pursuits, projects related to Lehigh University intellectual property, or on ideas brought in by outside entrepreneurs or change advocates.

-To review the requirements, please visit the course catalog.
+*The content in this section is from the Lehigh University course catalog.
+To review more detail about the requirements, please visit the course catalog.

 For more information, contact: